Most parathyroid tumors are benign.

 Most parathyroid adenomas do not cause symptoms and are identified when blood tests done for another reason reveal elevated calcium levels.
 Symptoms of hyperparathyroidism may occur and are usually due to hypercalcemia or kidney stones.

 Diagnosis of hyperparathyroidism is based on the presence of an elevated PTH level in patients with hypercalcemia.
-In patients with elevated levels of PTH, further studies are needed, including measurement of calcium and phosphorus levels and imaging to evaluate bone density and determine the presence of kidney stones.
+In patients with elevated levels of PTH, further testing is needed, including measurement of calcium and phosphorus levels and imaging to evaluate bone density and determine the presence of kidney stones.

 Localization of parathyroid tissue before surgery on the parathyroid(s) is sometimes done, especially when minimally invasive surgery is planned.
 Several techniques have been used, and all are highly accurate: